2014 Giro del Trentino

 The 2014 Giro del Trentino is the 38th edition of the Giro del Trentino cycling stage race.
-It started on 22 April in Riva del Garda and will end on 25 April on the top of Monte Bondone.
-The race will consist of four stages; it started with a team time trial on the same route of the first stage in the 2012 edition of the race, and will end on Monte Bondone for the queen stage.
+It started on 22 April in Riva del Garda and ended on 25 April on the top of Monte Bondone.
+The race consisted of four stages; it started with a team time trial on the same route of the first stage in the 2012 edition of the race, and ended on Monte Bondone for the queen stage.
 The race was part of the 2014 UCI Europe Tour, and was rated as a 2.HC event.